JetBrains/Qodana/topics/qodana-js.md

 %linter% is based on [%ide%](https://www.jetbrains.com/webstorm/) and provides static analysis for JavaScript or TypeScript projects.

-## Supported languages and frameworks

-The %linter% linter supports JavaScript, TypeScript languages, as well as Angular and Vue frameworks.

 ## Try it now

 ### Analyze a project locally